ianthehenry/bauble/ui/html/help/content.md

 Can take a single `float`, a `vec3`, or named `:x` `:y` `:z` parameters.
 Like [`move`](#move), you can mix and match these forms and the final product will be used as the scale factor for each axis.

-Produces an incorrect distance field when scaling by different amounts on different axes.
+If you scale by different amounts across different axes, the distance field produced will be an underestimate.
+This means that Bauble can still raymarch it accurately without the use of [`slow`](#slow), but soft shadows and boolean operations will be inaccurate.

 ```
 (union